ORLANDO’S INTERNATIONAL DRIVE ENTERTAINMENT DISTRICT

 Right next door, Topgolf Orlando features an ingenious take on golf that pairs the traditional game with a high-tech scoring system that’s similar to darts.
 The 3-story venue also has chef-driven food options, lively bars and a rooftop terrace.

-Learn more: Orlando Escape Rooms
+Discover: Tips for Beating Orlando Escape Rooms

 Outdoor Attractions in Orlando’s International Drive Entertainment District

-A full day of outdoor fun be had at Fun Spot America (save on discount tickets), which has a second location in Kissimmee close to Walt Disney World® Resort.
+A full day of outdoor fun be had at Fun Spot America (get discount tickets), which has a second location in Kissimmee close to Walt Disney World® Resort.
 A classic amusement park, this open-air location offers thrills for all ages, including roller coasters, bumper cars, kiddie rides, midway games and more.
 You can also choose an all-day Fun Pass for unlimited rides, or focus on your favorites with a-la-carte pricing.
 Admission is free.

 No matter your budget, chances are you’ll find the perfect accommodations on and around International Drive.
 In fact, the area’s lodging options present as much variety as its attractions, shopping and dining.